 - Preheat oven to 400 degrees.
 Line a rimmed baking sheet (large enough to comfortably hold the tomatoes in one layer) with parchment paper.

 - Cut the tops off the tomatoes.
 Remove the core and seeds (I use a grapefruit spoon).
-Place tomatoes upside down on paper towels to drain.
+Place tomatoes upside down on paper towels to drain while you prepare the Blender Hollandaise Sauce.

 - Place tomatoes cut side up on prepared baking sheet.
 Spray or brush with olive oil.
 Bake for 10 to 12 minutes, or until hot.

-Note on large eggs: the size of eggs to use depends on the size of your tomatoes.
+Note on large eggs: the best size of eggs to use in this recipe depends on the size of your tomatoes.
 A softball size tomato will hold a large egg; for smaller tomatoes (like those on the vine), I recommend using medium size eggs.